opendp/smartnoise-core/bindings-python/README.md

     pip install -e .

-I recommend `debug.py` for debugging.
+If you are on Ubuntu, I recommend using `./debug_ubuntu.sh` for debugging.
 On Windows, be sure to manually build the protobufs first.